Protect your privacy

 Use new addresses to receive payments

-To protect your privacy, you should use a new Bitcoin address each time your receive a new payment.
+To protect your privacy, you should use a new Bitcoin address each time you receive a new payment.
 Additionally, you can use multiple wallets for different purposes.
-Doing so allows to isolate each of your transactions in such a way that it is not possible to associate them all together.
+Doing so allows you to isolate each of your transactions in such a way that it is not possible to associate them all together.
 People who send you money cannot see what other Bitcoin addresses you own and what you do with them.
 This is probably the most important advice you should keep in mind.

 Be careful with public spaces

 Unless your intention is to receive public donations or payments with full transparency, publishing a Bitcoin address on any public space such as a website or social network is not a good idea when it comes to privacy.
-If you choose to do so, always remember that if you move any funds with this address to one of your other addresses, they will be publicly tainted by the history your public address.
+If you choose to do so, always remember that if you move any funds with this address to one of your other addresses, they will be publicly tainted by the history of your public address.
 Additionally, you might also want to be careful not to publish information about your transactions and purchases that could allow someone to identify your Bitcoin addresses.

 Your IP address can be logged

 Because the Bitcoin network is a peer-to-peer network, it is possible to listen for transactions' relays and log their IP addresses.
 Full node clients relay all users' transactions just like their own.
 This means that finding the source of any particular transaction can be difficult and any Bitcoin node can be mistaken as the source of a transaction when they are not.
 You might want to consider hiding your computer's IP address with a tool like Tor so that it cannot be logged.

 Limitations of mixing services